mamerlan/colcon.readthedocs.org/user/installation.rst

 Using pip on any platform
 -------------------------

-On all non-Debian platforms the most common way of installation is the Python package manager ``pip``.
+On all non-Debian platforms, the most common way of installation is the Python package manager ``pip``.
 The following assumes that you are using a virtual environment with Python 3.5 or higher.
 If you want to install the packages globally it might be necessary to invoke ``pip3`` instead of ``pip`` and require ``sudo``.